-The record date for the purpose of determining holders of Common Shares is March 26, 2024 (the "Record Date").
-Shareholders of record on that date are entitled to receive notice of and attend the Meeting and vote at the Meeting on the basis of one vote for each Common Share held, except to the extent that: (i) a registered Shareholder has transferred the ownership of any Common Shares subsequent to the Record Date; and (ii) the transferee of those Common Shares produces properly endorsed share certificates, or otherwise establishes that he or she owns the Common Shares and demands, not later than the day that is ten calendar days before the Meeting or any adjournment thereof, that his or her name be included on the Shareholder list before the Meeting, in which case the transferee shall be entitled to vote his or her Common Shares at the Meeting.
+The record date for the purpose of determining holders of Common Shares is June 18, 2025 (the "Record Date").
+Shareholders of record on the Record Date are entitled to receive notice of and attend the Meeting and vote at the Meeting on the basis of one vote for each Common Share held, except to the extent that: (i) a registered Shareholder has transferred the ownership of any Common Shares subsequent to the Record Date; and (ii) the transferee of those Common Shares produces properly endorsed share certificates, or otherwise establishes that he or she owns the Common Shares and demands, not later than the day that is ten calendar days before the Meeting or any adjournment thereof, that his or her name be included on the Shareholder list before the Meeting, in which case the transferee shall be entitled to vote his or her Common Shares at the Meeting.

 The Corporation is authorized to issue an unlimited number of Common Shares.
-As at March 26, 2024, there are 75,419,768 Common Shares issued and outstanding.
-At the Meeting, upon a show of hands, every Shareholder present in person or represented by proxy and entitled to vote shall have one vote.
+As at June 18, 2025, there are 96,602,024 Common Shares issued and outstanding.
+At the Meeting, every Shareholder present in person or represented by proxy and entitled to vote shall have one vote.
 On a poll or ballot, every Shareholder present in person or by proxy has one vote for each Common Share of which such Shareholder is the registered holder.